 - List of all links and URLs (e.g. social media accounts, resources, affiliate links, etc).

-Now, all you have to do is select a WordPress Theme for your site, and follow our step-by-step tutorials to learn how to easily install any WordPress theme on your site with just a few clicks.
+Now, all you have to do is select a WordPress Theme for your site, and follow our step-by-step tutorials to learn how to install any WordPress theme on your site in just a few clicks.

 - WordPress Themes Explained